Claiming His Christmas Wife

 “We’re divorced.
 Are you a reporter?”

 “I’m trying to locate her next of kin.
-I’m at…” She mentioned the name of one of New York’s most beleaguered public hospitals, but he didn’t take it in.
+I’m at…” She mentioned the name of one of New York’s most beleaguered public hospitals.

 Whatever old anger had sent him soaring at the mention of his ex-wife exploded in a percussive flash.
 He was blind.
 Falling.
 Wind whistling in his ears.
 Air moving too fast for him to catch a gulp.

 “What happened?” he managed to grit out.
-He was dimly aware his eyes were closed, but she was right there in front of him.
-Laughing, green eyes glimmering with mischief, hair a halo of flames licking at her snowy complexion.
-Swerving her lashes to cut him a glance.
+He was dimly aware his eyes were closed, but she was right there in front of him, laughing.
+Her green eyes glimmered with mischief.
+Her hair was a halo of flames licking at her snowy complexion.
+She swerved her lashes to cut him a glance.
 So enchantingly beautiful.
 Gaze clouding with arousal.
 Sparking with anger.
 Looking so wounded and vulnerable that last time he’d seen her, his heart still dipped thinking of it.